 3. You Do Not Have to Let CPS in the Door

-CPS has no special right to enter your home without your permission and you can say no to them.
+CPS has no special right to enter your home without your permission, and you can say no to them.
 Workers do not have a right to obtain search warrants.
-You can be cooperative in the investigation without ever letting a worker walk inside your door.
+You can be cooperative with the investigation without letting an investigator walk inside your door.

 What If I Let CPS Come Inside?

-Once you allow CPS into your home, you can ask them to leave whenever you like and they must leave.
-For the purposes of your home and property, CPS workers are just like any other person.
+Once you allow CPS into your home, you can ask them to leave whenever you like and they must comply.
 They cannot look through your drawers or search your home unless you give them permission to do so.
-Allowing entry does not entitle the worker to be able to go through your medicine cabinet.
-They can look around and see what is visible to their eye, but they must ask permission to open a drawer or the refrigerator.
+Allowing entry to the home does not entitle the investigator to go through your medicine cabinet.
+They may look around and see what is visible to the eye, but they must ask permission to open a drawer or the refrigerator.

 4. You Have Rights

 Parents and alleged perpetrators have rights.
 Ask your worker about those rights or research them on your own.
 If you get a surprise visit, you can ask for time to look up your rights.
-You’re in more control than you think.
+You have more control over the situation than you think.
 For example, you can say to a worker, “I’d like to talk to you in a few days after I’ve looked over my rights.”

 Can I Ask for Time to Review My Rights?

-In my particular county in my state, CPS gives out a booklet outlining the parent’s rights when they see them for the first time.
-If you receive any materials, you can ask for time to review them if you want.
-You can contact an attorney or consult with one.
+In my particular county in my state, CPS hands over a booklet outlining the parents' rights when they see them for the first time.
+If you receive any written materials, you can ask for time to review them.
+You can contact or consult with an attorney.
 If it makes you feel more comfortable, do it.
 In most cases, a few days will not harm your case.
 It is better to cooperate as much as you are comfortable with in the beginning.

 5. The Investigation Process Is Designed to Be Thorough

-Why Are They Asking Questions that Aren't Related to the Allegation?
+Why Is CPS Asking Questions That Aren't Related to the Allegation?

-Well in a sense, they are investigating your life from the inside out.
-Workers screen children for all types of abuse or neglect regardless of the actual allegation.
-They will be asked questions about the allegation, but they will also be asked broad, general questions about all types of abuse and neglect.
+In a sense, they are investigating your life from the inside out.
+Workers screen children for all types of abuse or neglect, regardless of the actual allegation.
+Investigators will ask questions about the allegation, but they will also ask broad, general questions about all types of abuse and neglect.
 The reasons for this should be obvious.
 If the allegation itself is false, but Mom and Dad are doing drugs in front of the child, the child is still at risk and CPS needs to know that.

-Mom and Dad are going to be asked some general screening questions as well.
-They’ll be asked about their own childhoods and habits.
-They’ll be asked about whether they have financial problems or had domestic violence in old relationships.
-These types of questions help a CPS worker determine several things.
+Mom and Dad are going to be asked some general screening questions, as well.
+They’ll be asked about their own childhoods and habits, whether they have financial problems or had domestic violence in old relationships.
+These questions help a CPS worker determine several things.
 For example, is the family in a position of high stress?
 Does the mother or father show a pattern of behavior?
 Is there a long history of violence, sexual abuse, or incest in a family?
-CPS wants a complete picture both so that they can identify if a child is at risk, but also to see if there is anything CPS can do to help that family since that’s a crucial part of their job too.
+CPS wants a complete picture so that they can identify if a child is at risk, and also to see if there is anything CPS can do to help that family, since that’s a crucial part of their job, too.

 What Happens If They Find Something Else?

 There are many times when the original allegation is not what the investigator found to be of the most concern in the family.
-A physical abuse allegation may lead investigators to discover that no physical abuse is occurring, but that there is domestic violence between Dad and his girlfriend.
-In the end, they may ask you to attend some domestic violence classes even though this was not what you were reported for.
+For example, a physical abuse allegation may lead investigators to discover that no physical abuse is occurring, but that there is domestic violence between the father and his girlfriend.
+In the end, they may ask the father to attend domestic violence classes even though this was not what he was reported for.